SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Effect:** This ability ignores stability.
 The geomancer declares a direction for the area, and any creature pushed by this ability is pushed to the last space in the area in the chosen direction.
 >
-> **2 Malice:** The ground beneath the area becomes a 2-square-deep trench after the power roll is resolved
+> **2 Malice:** The ground beneath the area becomes a 2-square-deep trench after the power roll is resolved.

 > 🔳 **Siegeworks**
 >